shurupov/blank-project/README.md

 # Blank of any project with microservicearchitecture

 ## Starting microservices in docker-compose
-* Production version.
+* Production version with built images.
 To start execute `docker-compose up`

+* Production version with building images from source codes.
+To start execute `docker-compose --file docker-compose-build.yml up`

 * Development version.
 To start execute `docker-compose --file docker-compose-dev.yml up`